-- 210 hint about potential underlying physical mechanisms.
-Thus, this statistical tool allows us assessing the dynamical consistency among different reconstructions.
-The two aforementioned techniques are widely used in climate research, therefore we provide only a brief introduction here (the reader is referred to von Storch and Zwiers (1999) for a comprehensive overview). - The basic philosophy of EOF analyses relates to decomposing the spatial (anomaly) fields of the 215 climate variable under consideration into patterns representing most of its variance.
-An important characteristic of the resulting patterns (denoted as EOFs) and their corresponding time-dependent amplitudes relates to the fact that they are mutually orthogonal in the space and time.
-From a statistical point of view this characteristic is often of interest, but from more physical point of view the interpretation of the EOF patterns may be complicated because the real world processes and patterns - 220 are not necessarily orthogonal.
-Therefore, the physical interpretation of EOFs has to be performed with caution, especially when consecutive EOFs explain similar amount of variance compared to higher indexed EOFs.
+The basic philosophy of EOF analyses relates to decomposing the spatial (anomaly) fields of 240 the climate variable under consideration into patterns representing most part of its variance.
+An important characteristic of the resulting patterns (denoted as EOFs) and their corresponding timedependent amplitudes relates to the fact that they are mutually orthogonal in the space and time.
+From a statistical point of view this characteristic is often of interest, but from a more physical point of view the interpretation of the EOF pattern patterns may be complicated because the real world processes

+- 245 and patterns are not necessarily orthogonal. i.e. uncorrelated.
+Therefore, the physical interpretation of EOFs has to be performed with caution, especially when consecutive EOFs explain similar amount of variance and compared to higher indexed EOFs.
 To overcome this limitation, several techniques have been proposed to rotate EOFs.
 They allow to obtain other variability patterns as a result of linear combinations of the original ones.
-However there is not a unique criterion to perform such rotation, and thus results are - 225 affected by a certain degree of subjectivity (von Storch and Zwiers, 1999).
+However there is not a unique criterion to perform such rotation, - 250 and thus results are affected by a certain degree of subjectivity (von Storch and Zwiers, 1999).
 Given that in this study we are concerned with the way variance is distributed through the spectrum of EOFs, rather than with obtaining physical meaning from such modes, we restrict the analysis to the standard EOFs.

-CCA is a technique related to EOF-analysis.
+CCA is related to the former techniquea technique related to EOF-analysis.
 It also decomposes the original variable in a number of components or patterns.
-However, in this case the aim is to identify pairs of patterns in two

-- 230 variables whose temporal component in the original series exhibits a maximal temporal correlation.
+However, in this case the aim is to identify pairs of patterns in two variables whose temporal component in the original series exhibits a maximal temporal correlation.
 Similarly to EOFs, the resulting CCA pairs of time series are ranked according to their mutual correlation, although an important difference with EOF is that in this technique the canonical pairs do not form an orthogonal decomposition of the original space.
+Instead,

-Instead, the CCA time series corresponding to consecutive pairs are uncorrelated in time.
-Often the most physical meaningful information is - 235 spanned by the leading CCA patterns, although the associated patterns may not explain the largest amount of variance.
-An advantage of CCA for our purposes is that it helps disentangling the most important (canonical) relationships between climate variables, in the observations, the reconstructions and simulations.
-Hence, from a physical point of view the leading patterns should show similar characteristics when the mechanisms leading to the relationships between the climate fields are con- - trolled by the same processes.
+- 260 the CCA time series corresponding to consecutive pairs are uncorrelated in time.
+Often the most physical meaningful information is spanned by the leading CCA patterns, although the associated patterns may not explain the largest amount of variance.
+An advantage of CCA for our purposes is that it helps disentangling the most important (canonical) relationships between climate variables, either in the observations, the reconstructions or and simulations.
+Hence, from a physical point of variance the leading patterns abould show similar characteristics when the mechanisms leading to the - 265 view the leading patterns should show similar characteristics when the mechanisms leading to the relationships between the climate fields are controlled by the same processes.
 Conversely, deviations from this behaviour are indicative of physical inconsistencies among variables.